Skip to main content

 • “The music mixed with the sound of the dwarves working is relaxing and makes the world feel alive.”

-• “It is hard to pick out what exactly that special thing is for the game but perhaps it is an amalgamation of the many parts, from the beautiful music, sound effects (slurping of soup to the chilly winter weather), the wonderful animations of your dwarves, the cursor light and how light interacts with objects, to the obvious thought and love that has gone into the smaller details, it makes for a very chilled and enjoyable gameplay.”
+• “It is hard to pick out what exactly that special thing is for the game but perhaps it is an amalgamation of the many parts, from the beautiful music, sound effects (slurping of soup to the chilly winter weather, bbrrrr), the wonderful animations of your dwarves, the cursor light and how light interacts with objects, to the obvious thought and love that has gone into the smaller details, it makes for a very chilled and enjoyable gameplay.”

-• “Mountaincore has a dwarf fortress/RimWorld/Clanfolk vibe, intuitive game mechanics, wonderful music, and a responsive dev team with an active Discord and an extensive long-range plan for new content.”
+• “Mountaincore has a dwarf fortress/rimworld/clanfolk vibe, intuitive game mechanics, wonderful music, and a responsive dev team with an active discord and an extensive long range plan for new content.”

 • story